chrisjohnson16/astra-streaming-demo/README.md

     Look at the filter function code in your GitHub project.
 This code provides an example of how you can publish messages to multiple topics from one function.
 It works by looking at the stock symbol field of the incoming message and filters based on the value.
 It will pass all messages that match AAPL to the "stocks-aapl" topic and all messages that match "GOOG" to the "stocks-goog" topic.
 All messages will be published to the `stocks-default` topic.

-2. Edit `FilterStockByTicker.java` changing the tenant name to your tenant.
+2. Edit `FilterStockByTicker.java`, changing the tenant name to your tenant.
 3. Compile the class with `./mvnw clean package`
-4. Deploy the function to Astra Streaming using the CDC data topic as the input and `stocks-default` as the destionation topic.
+4. Deploy the function to Astra Streaming using the CDC data topic as the input and `stocks-default` as the destination topic.
 5. Create a consumer for each of the output topics, and then copy your data file to your temp directory to verify everything works.

 ### Send Data to External Targets
 #### ElasticSearch Sink
 The ElasticSearch sink is a built in connector for Astra Streaming.
 Once you have an ElasticSearch account created, you'll need the following values in order to create the sink.

-* Elastic URL which you can get from your deployment configuration in the Elastic dashboard
+* Elastic URL, which you can get from your deployment configuration in the Elastic dashboard
 * The username/password from the credentials file you downloaded when creating your deployment

 1. With those values available, click on the Sinks tab within your Astra Streaming tenant.
-Pick your `stocks` namespace, add a name for your sink, choose Elastic Search as the sink type.
-Once the sink type is chosen, the configuation items needed will be displayed below.
+Pick your `stocks` namespace, add a name for your sink, and choose Elastic Search as the sink type.
+Once the sink type is chosen, the configuration items needed will be displayed below.
 Fill in those fields with the following values.

     * Elastic URL
     * Use the `stocks` namespace